Yellow-backed duiker: Ecology

-Habitat and behavior
+Habitat and behaviour

 Yellow-backed duikers are mainly forest dwelling and live in semi-deciduous forests, rain forests, riparian forests, and montane forests.
 However, they can be found in open bush, isolated forest islands, and clearings on the savanna as well.
 Their convex body shape is well-suited for forest living.
 It allows for quick movement through thick forest and bush and is reflective of ungulates accustomed to diving quickly into the underbrush for cover.
-In fact, duiker is the Afrikaans word for "diver."
+In fact, duiker is the Afrikaans word for "diver".

 Duikers are very flighty and easily stressed, and when frightened or pursued will run almost blindly from a threat.
 At the Los Angeles Zoo, duikers were found to run headlong into the glass of their enclosures if startled.
 In captivity, duikers have been known to form stress-induced jaw abscesses.

 Yellow-backed duikers are active at all times of the day and night.
 They live mainly solitarily or in couples, rarely in even small herds.
 Their elusive habits mean that very little is known about their ecology and demography compared to other ungulates.

 The yellow-backed duiker can breed throughout the year, with many breeding two times each year.
 The female gives birth to one oro (two offspring after a gestation period of 4 to 7 months).
 The calf remains hidden during the first week of life and is weaned at 3 to 5 months after birth.
 Sexual maturity happens at 12 to 18 months in the male, and at 9 to 12 months in the female.

 The lifespan is 10 to 12 years in the wild, while 22.5 years in the captivity.